Psychologists Reveal 10 Adult Behaviors That Can Be Traced To A Compliment-Starved Childhood

 Long-Term Effects of Neglect

-Dr. John Gottman, a leading researcher in relationship dynamics, explains that childhood experiences of emotional neglect can lead to difficulties in adult relationships.
-He notes that individuals who weren’t regularly praised might struggle with expressing emotions or recognizing their partner's needs.
+Childhood experiences of emotional neglect can lead to difficulties in adult relationships.
+Individuals who weren’t regularly praised might struggle with expressing emotions or recognizing their partner's needs.

-Gottman suggests that creating a habit of expressing appreciation in adult relationships can help counteract this.
-He recommends using the '5:1 ratio'—for every negative interaction, aim for five positive ones.
-This practice can transform relational dynamics, promoting healthier communication and emotional connection.
+Creating a habit of expressing appreciation in adult relationships can help counteract this.
+Using the '5:1 ratio'—for every negative interaction, aim for five positive ones—can transform relational dynamics, promoting healthier communication and emotional connection.

 What’s the point of trying if no one notices?
 This sentiment can develop when children aren’t praised for their efforts.